What is an ulcer?

 - Pain in your back

-Most ulcers are cause by Heliocobacter pylori (H. pylori).
-This is a bacterial infection.
+A bacterial infection called Heliocobacter pylori (H. pylori) is typcially what causes ulcers.
 Acids from the foods we eat can make the pain and discomfort worse.
 Long-term use of aspirin or anti-inflammatory medicines (ibuprofen) are also a common cause of ulcers.
 Stress and spicy foods can make an ulcer worse.

 How is an ulcer diagnosed?